HashiCorp Vault with AppRole

 vault/policy_admin.hcl

-We will need to package the policy file in HCL format as JSON.
-This can be done with sed (tested with GNU sed):
+We will need to package the policy file in format as .
+This can be done with sed (tested with ):

 cat <<EOF > ./vault/policy_admin.json